 (If you’re participating in the later Northern Japan tour [GSN-20b], then today we also visit some spots in the city where you may see the cherry blossoms in full bloom.)

 Day 12: Otaru

-After the breakfast your 2019 Cherry Blossom Tour – Northern Japan concludes.
-Your options will include staying on in Hokkaido a little longer, return to Tokyo by shinkansen (and exploring southern Japan) or flying directly to Tokyo’s Narita International or Haneda airports to connect with your outbound international flight.
+After breakfast your 2020 Cherry Blossom Tour of Northern Japan concludes.
+Your options include staying a little longer in Hokkaido, returning to Tokyo by shinkansen (and possibly exploring the southern parts of Japan) or flying directly to Tokyo’s Narita International or Haneda airports to connect with your outbound international flight.
 Do talk to us about each of the options.

 - Pre-loaded Suica card (for local trains)

 - Airport meet & greet and hotel transfer by public transport on arrival